-An SAI dated February 28, 2024, is incorporated by reference into this Private Offering Memorandum.
+An SAI dated February 29, 2024, is incorporated by reference into this Prospectus.
 Additional information about the Fund and its investments is contained in the Fund's SAI and Annual and Semi-Annual Reports to shareholders as they become available.
 The Annual Report's Management's Discussion of Fund Performance discusses market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
 The SAI contains a description of the Fund's policies and procedures with respect to the disclosure of its portfolio securities.
+To obtain the SAI, Annual Report, Semi-Annual Report and other information without charge, and to make inquiries, call your financial intermediary, Discretionary Manager or the Fund at 1-800-341-7400.